mrsimb/macrorecorder/README.md

 ## Removing macro:
 1. Press and hold your hotkey combination
-2. Release all keys and press INSERT again, without typing any sequence
+2. Press INSERT and release all keys
+3. Press INSERT again, without typing any sequence

 ## Changing record hotkey
 1. Look for correct key code in "KEY NAMES TABLE"